AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 - System: holding system ID
 + SpawningDate: date of observation
 * Spawned: colony observed (Y) to spawn or not (N) spawn.
+- Treatment: ambient or elevated conditions that the corals were exposed to in the first 28 weeks of their lives.

 ## Spawning percentages
 >SpawningPercentages.csv